 What happens to my house in an IVA

-If you own a house an IVA might be a good debt solution for you.
-However you need to be aware of implications such as the requirement to release equity in the 5th year of the agreement.
+If you own a house, an IVA might be an ideal debt solution for you.
+However you need to be aware of the implications.
+One of these is the possibility that you will have to try and release equity from your property in the 5th year of the agreement.

 Included in this article: